bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 Element Name
    Name of the element in the process.

    The name will be displayed in the process editor.
-Various font format options can be chosen on the popup menu of selected text.

    .. tip::